 A projection screen on a porch at 201 East 14th Ave shows a religious message.
 Set your radio to 89.7 FM.

-New this year is a display by the Carson family at 810 East 2nd Ave.
+2014 marks the second year of the Carson family display at 810 East 2nd Ave.
 Set your radio to 106.7 FM.

 More Yuletide Houses